-How to upgrade from Windows 7/Windows 8.1 to Windows 10
+Upgrade from Windows 7/Windows 8 to Windows 10

--Select Download tool now option in the Create Windows 10 installation media section and run the app
+Select Download tool nowoption from the Create Windows 10 Installation Media section.
+Run the app

--Once the upgrade to Windows 10 is completed, you will receive a digital license for Windows 10.
-You can find that under Settings > Update & Security > Activation.
+Once the Windows 10 upgrade is complete, you’ll receive a digital Windows 10 license.
+This information can be found under Settings > Update and Security > Activation.